 For a totally laid-back experience, the six-room Hacienda Hot Springs Inn is about as intimate as they come.
 At this size, staying here feels more like visiting a family friend than it does booking a hotel.
 You can even book the entire resort for a small group outing or a girlfriend getaway.
 With gorgeous views of the San Gorgonio and San Jacinto Mountains, this tranquil retreat encourages lounging.
-Each room is decorated with desert memorabilia as well as an in-room library that is stocked with an eclectic selection of books and historic magazines.
+Each room is decorated with desert memorabilia as well as an in-room library that is stocked with an eclectic selection of books and novels.
 Chill with a massage or soak in the pool with day spa access.

 Two Bunch Palms

 Perhaps the most famed property in the area is the luxurious Two Bunch Palms.
 The adults-only Desert Hot Springs resort is home to mineral water flowing from a 600 year old natural spring.
 The main draw is the Grotto, with its three large teak tubs where you can adjust the mineral water temperature as well as three additional concrete mineral water soaking pools.
 With the adjacent landscaping, the Grotto replicates the sensation of soaking in a secluded forest.
 After a day of soaking, eat at Essence, which offers tempting meals featuring fresh flavors and healthy cuisine including vegetarian, vegan, gluten-free and nutritional whole food options.